 Teaching is exhausting.
 There’s the sense of presence you need, the constant energy you bring, the give and take between students, the conflicts you have to navigate, the sense of pressure about the tests and the tension between what you believe about learning and what the system requires of you.

-This is especially true during this quarantine.
+This is especially true during this quarantine over the last two years.
 Teachers have faced the challenges of a constantly changing context.
 Some have shifted from virtual to hybrid and back to virtual again.
 Others have taught virtual lessons and spent eight hours a day in front of a video screen talking to what often feels like a void of blank black screens.
 Educators have been experimenting and reinventing their teaching practice.
-Their moving through so many new iterations and trying to discover what works.
+They’re moving through so many new iterations and trying to discover what works.
 It can feel like being a new teacher all over again.
 Many teachers I talk to describe the challenges of teaching from home while having kids at home or the difficulties in trying to keep work and life separate when the spaces are the same.

 Even if you love teaching, it can feel draining right now.